BUSN – Business

 3 Credits Weekly (0-0-3)

-Students explore a designated topic in Business Studies, allowing them an opportunity to reflect and present findings on an activity or project in which they have undertaken within the School of Business.
+Students explore a designated topic in Business Studies, allowing them an opportunity to reflect and present findings on an activity or project they have undertaken within the School of Business.
 A contract between the student(s) and the instructor outlines the objectives, process and criteria for evaluation.
 Chair approval is required for registration.
 This course is only open to students in the School of Business who have completed at least 30 credits.

 BUSN 240